Are you planning to visit the most fascinating country India?

 I have noticed this, Delhi people becomes too friendly with foreign tourists.
 Just for the sake that they will remember that they had seen a foreign tourist and talked with them, as a memory.

 People are more helpful to foreign tourists.
-Even they will be going to drop you till your destination if you ask one and ready to guide you about the direction.
+Even they will be going to drop you till your destination if you ask someone and ready to guide you till your direction.

 Where to live in New Delhi